Simple Homemade Chicken & Dumplings Recipe

 How To Thicken Chicken & Dumplings Broth

-After the dumplings have cooked I remove the lid and stir again very gently.
-RancherMan loves a thick chicken & dumplings.
-And oftentimes after this simmer time, my chicken & dumplings broth is still not quite as thick as I like it.
+RancherMan loves a thick sauce in my chicken & dumplings.
+Yet oftentimes after simmering, my chicken & dumplings broth is still not quite as thick as I like it.

-If that’s the case I’ll take a jar and add about 1/4 cup of flour with enough cool water or broth to make a thin paste, stirring until the flour is completely incorporated and no lumps remain.
+If that’s the case I’ll stir about 1/4 cup of flour with enough cool water or broth to make a thin paste in a jar until the flour is completely incorporated and no lumps remain.

-Then I pour this thickening into my simmering broth, stirring very slowly & gently.
-My broth always thickens up beautifully.
+Then I pour this thickening into my simmering broth, stirring very slowly & gently. (don’t break up those dumplings!)
+My broth always thickens up beautifully in a minute or so.

-Now is the time to drop in my chopped chicken.
-One more stir and I leave it on the stove just enough for the chicken to get heated through.
+Finally it’s time to drop in my chopped chicken and maybe sprinkle in some fresh chopped parsley or chives.
+One more stir and I heat just enough for the chicken to get heated through.

 Did you make these Chicken & Dumplings?
 Please rate the recipe in your comment below!